Walking around inside his mother’s house in Rock Hill, South Carolina, Sam Williams ’25 uttered a sentence you don’t often hear.

 As a teenager, Williams developed an unquenchable thirst for cybersecurity knowledge.
 There were not many books on the topic for young learners like him.
 He grabbed every piece of material he could find to teach himself.

-When time neared to transition from high school to higher education, Williams emailed professors and cybersecurity program directors at numerous colleges and universities.
+When the time neared to transition from high school to higher education, Williams emailed professors and cybersecurity program directors at numerous colleges and universities.
 “Some got back to me,” he said, “and some didn’t.”

 One individual who did reply was Radford University professor and cybersecurity program director Prem Uppuluri.

 “Dr. Uppuluri was very excited.
-He told me how we were going to build an internet of things lab.
+He told me how we were going to build an Internet of Things lab.
 We were going to Brazil to pitch collaboration opportunities across borders.
 He mentioned Radford’s Cyber Defense Club,” Williams recalled in mid-May, 10 days after graduating from Radford.
 “I actually re-read that email to my family two days ago.
 That email shows the beginning of what is now a full journey at Radford.”

-Five years later, Williams graciously reflected on accomplishing the entire list Uppuluri made for him, and so much more.
+Five years later, Williams reflected on accomplishing the entire list Uppuluri made for him, and so much more.

-When Williams was a junior at Radford, he received a grant from the Commonwealth Cyber Initiative (CCI) to start a business providing free cybersecurity services to local businesses.
+As a junior at Radford, he received a grant from the Commonwealth Cyber Initiative (CCI) to start a business providing free cybersecurity services to local businesses.

 Then, he found two clients in the New River Valley.
-Williams and his team met with stakeholders from both businesses, listened to their security needs, performed penetration tests and vulnerability analysis, and wrote and shared a report with their clients.
+Williams and his team met with stakeholders from both businesses, listened to their security needs, performed penetration tests and vulnerability analysis, then wrote and shared a report with their clients.

 Keep in mind, Williams was still an undergraduate student when he began running Action Guard.